 Ten Till Midnight Publishing ASCAP

 In college while studying for his German Literature degree, he spent his spare time listening to progressive rock bands like Van Der Graaf Generator and King Crimson.
 During this time he heard his first classical guitar performance and sold all of his guitars in order to buy a nice classical model.
-After graduating, he spent the next four years living in Germany pursuing a master’s degree in Philosophy and Linguistics (and the occasional Fraulein).
-Upon returning to the States he discovered his father’s old banjo along with the Scruggs book and record that had been gathering dust since his teenage years and started teaching himself the basics.
-After reuniting with Ben and Michael, playing bluegrass again was just a short step away.
+After graduating, he spent the next four years living in Germany pursuing a master's degree in Philosophy and Linguistics.
+Upon returning to the States he discovered his father's old banjo along with the Scruggs book and record that had been gathering dust since his teenage years and started teaching himself the basics.
+He has been active as a banjo and guitar instructor since 2005.
+In 2011 he released his first solo EP "Still Life With Guitar and Banjo."
+In 2015 he released his self-published banjo instruction book Django Reinhardt's Gypsy Jazz Guitar Solos Arranged For 5-String Banjo.

 bass, vocals